 First Impressions Mean Everything

-It’s not a big secret that visitors to your website are judging the value and trust of your website based upon the design and content.
+It’s not a big secret that visitors to your website are judging the value and trust of your website based on the design and content.
 In my opinion, and based on my background in psychology, when a small business blog or website employs graphics such as blinking buttons or hit counters there is an initial judgement placed on the website that it is of low quality and low trust.
 Both of these are emotional judgements that hurt social shares, inbound marketing efforts, and ultimately sales or page views.

 Valuable Alternatives To Hit Counters

 If you need help removing your current hit counter from your website, and adding a more trusted and valuable method for tracking visitors to your website please give us a call and we’d be happy to help you increase the quality of your website.